+literacy (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
+All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
+Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility.

-literacy (including critical thinking, language, reading, , speaking and listening, and writing); mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry by the end of grade 10);
+mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry) by the end of grade 10;

-scientific inquiry and content knowledge (including the concepts of life sciences, physical sciences, earth and space sciences, and engineering design);
+scientific practices, cross-scientific inquiry and content knowledge (that includes the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design);

-global citizenship (including the concepts of civics, economics, geography, world language, and cultural studies, and history);
+global citizenship (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history);

-physical education and health education as defined in 16 V.S.A. § 131:
+E) physical education and health education as defined in 16 V.S.A. § 131, Schools shall:

-artistic expression (including visual, media and performing arts); and

-transferable skills (including communication, collaboration, creativity, innovation, inquiry, problem solving, , and the use of technology).

-Each school shall provide students in grades K-8 with at least two physical education classes per week.
-Each school shall provide students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.
+Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.

-Each school shall offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum, but does not replace physical education classes.
+Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes.

-Each school shall provide appropriate learning opportunities to all students to support their attainment of the standards approved by the State Board of Education.
-As required in 16 V.S.A. §2902, each public school shall provide support for students who require additional assistance in order to succeed or be challenged in the general education environment.

-Each school shall provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and §906(b)(3).
+Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and § 906(b)(3).

+F) artistic expression (including visual, media and performing arts); and

+G) transferable skills (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology).

-Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, interests and aspirations, as outlined in the students' Personalized Learning Plans.
+Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' Personalized Learning Plans. and aspirations, as outlined in the students' Personalized Learning Plans.

+Each school shall provide appropriate socially and culturally responsive learning opportunities to all students to support their attainment of the standards approved by the State Board of Education and shall provide support for students who require additional assistance to succeed or be challenged in the general education environment.

 2120.6.
 Curriculum Coordination

-As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union shall ensure that each school implements the supervisory union’s written and delivered curriculum, which shall be:
+As required in 16 V.S.A. § 261a(a)(1), the board of each SU/SD shall ensure that each school implements the SU/SD’s written and delivered curriculum, which shall be:

 aligned with the standards approved by the State Board of Education;